Francisco Marco

-Francisco Marco (born 27 June 2003) is an Argentinian footballer who plays as a defender for Los Andes, on loan from Defensa y Justicia.
+Francisco Marco (born 27 June 2003) is an Argentinian footballer who plays as a defender for Almagro, on loan from Defensa y Justicia.

 Career

 Marco made his league debut against Banfield, on 27 August 2022 in a 2–1 win for his side.

 Personal life

 The son of Lorena, Marco sometimes makes the L shape with his fingers on camera as a message to his mother.

 International career

 He was named in the Argentina under-20 squad by Javier Mascherano for the 2023 South American U-20 Championship held in Colombia in January and February 2023.